ARRRGGGHHH! The Buyer is Re-Trading

 This is so important!
 During the sales process, make sure your financials are as strong as ever.
 You want to show a growing company to the buyer and their investors and/or lenders.
 Every P&L should be better than the last one.
 Declining financials will keep you up at night and invite Re-Trading.
 Don’t check out before you get the check in hand.

-Some buyers will have good reason to Re-Trade, but others may just be trying to get a better price without any strong evidence to back up their claims.
+Some buyers will have good reason to Re-Trade.
+Others may just be trying to get a better price without any strong evidence to back up their claims.
 Here are steps you can take should a buyer Re-Trade:

 Hold Your Ground